Federal impeachment in the United States: Removal and disqualification

 Conviction immediately removes the defendant from office.
 Following the vote on conviction, the Senate may by a separate vote also bar the individual from holding future federal office, elected or appointed.
 As the threshold for disqualification is not explicitly mentioned in the Constitution, the Senate has taken the position that disqualification votes only require a simple majority rather than a two-thirds supermajority.
 The Senate has used disqualification sparingly, as only three individuals have been disqualified from holding future office.

 Conviction does not extend to further punishment, for example, loss of pension.
-After conviction by the Senate, "the Party convicted shall nevertheless be liable and subject to Indictment, Trial, Judgment and Punishment, according to Law" in the regular federal or state courts.
+After conviction by the Senate, "the Party convicted shall nevertheless be liable and subject to Indictment, Trial, Judgment and Punishment, according to Law" in the regular federal or state courts, just as the convicted party was prior to being disqualified from office by the Senate.
 However, the Former Presidents Act of 1958, which provides a pension and other benefits, does not extend to presidents who were removed from office following an impeachment conviction.
 Because of an amendment to that law in 2013, a former president who has been removed from office due to impeachment and conviction is still guaranteed lifetime Secret Service protection.